arichards4814/startup-simulator/README.md

 What you need....
 If you do not have the gem 'colorize' please make sure to install it.
 If you don't use the ruby gem 'pry' I also recommend you use it.
+Run Bundler to install.

 Thanks for taking a look at Startup Simulator and the Tiny Game Engine (TGE).
 Tiny Game Engine is a UI and game design system created to make building games